DataJuggler/SubImageCreator/README.md

 This is a sample Windows Forms project for .Net 5, that uses my Nuget package DataJuggler.PixelDatabase to demonstrates creating sub images from a source image in whatever size you prefer.

-This is useful for parsing icon sets or other images that you want each file to be saved as their own image.
+This is useful for parsing icon sets or other images that you want each image to be saved as their own file.

 Here is a short video: